 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the load to a general c&d debris service—instead of our standard roofing container.
-This ensures your site stays compliant, and the materials get processed at the right facility.
+When you mix shingle debris with framing or sheathing offcuts, we route the material to our general c&d debris service.
+Pure asphalt tear-offs remain on our standard container lineup—this keeps our local disposal process efficient and organized for everyone.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition